 The Gateway West Transmission Line project was initiated by Rocky Mountain Power and Idaho Power in fall 2007.
 This project proposes to build and operate approximately 1,000 miles of new high-voltage transmission lines between the Windstar substation near Glenrock, Wyoming and the Hemingway substation near Melba, Idaho.

-This project is currently engaged in the National Environmental Policy Act (NEPA) process with the Bureau of Land Management (BLM), the lead federal agency.
+The Bureau of Land Management (BLM) was the lead federal agency for the National Environmental Policy Act (NEPA) process.
 The BLM held a public comment period on the project draft environmental impact statement (EIS) from July 29, 2011 to October 28, 2011.
 This document analyzed and disclosed the effects of the proposed project and its alternatives.
 The BLM released the final EIS on April 26, 2013.

 The BLM released a Record of Decision (ROD) for the project on November 14, 2013.
 The ROD identifies the BLM’s final decision on routing for segments 1 through 7 (Windstar to Populus, Populus to Midpoint and Populus to Cedar Hill) and segment 10 (Midpoint to Cedar Hill) of the project.
 The BLM deferred its decision on segments 8 (Midpoint to Hemingway) and 9 (Cedar Hill to Hemingway) to resolve routing in that area.

 Rocky Mountain Power and Idaho Power submitted a revised application for segments 8 and 9 in August 2014.
 The BLM determined that new information included in this application would require additional analysis to supplement the analysis in the 2013 final EIS for the original, 10-segment project.
 A draft supplemental EIS for segments 8 and 9 was released March 11, 2016.
 A final supplemental EIS was released October 7, 2016.
 The BLM released its ROD for segments 8 and 9 on January 19, 2017.
 On April 17, 2017, the Interior Board of Land Appeals (IBLA) remanded the January ROD back to the BLM Idaho State Office for reconsideration of the route alternatives.